theavila/THEAVILA/README.md

 - :triangular_flag_on_post: At the present moment, I'm learning about **imbalanced classes**, **anomaly  detection**, and **logging and log management**
 - :telescope: I'm currently working with **data leak detection** using **security logs** and **machine learning** technologies in the field of information security
-- :page_facing_up: My most recent paper: [Using Textual Pre-Processing and Text Mining to Create Semantic Links](https://doi.org/10.5281/zenodo.3300354)
+- :page_facing_up: My most recent paper: [Use of Security Logs for Data Leak Detection: A Systematic Literature Review](https://doi.org/10.1155/2021/6615899)
 - :mailbox: [Ask me](https://github.com/theavila/theavila/issues/new/choose) about **security information**, **data science**, or **machine learning**

 I also have experiences with **Python, ASP, Visual Basic, C#(.NET)** for Web applications and desktop applications.